 Another way to analyze a reference result set is to use the Categorize feature.
 Choose a broad subject category from the list on the left, then select one or more CA index terms from the right side and view just those records.
 This technique utilizes the power of CAS' controlled indexing vocabulary and works very nicely for filtering large answer sets.

-You can analyze a substance answer set by real-atom attachments, variable group and R-group, precision, ring skeletons, and stereochemical precision.
+You can analyze a substance answer set by real-atom attachments, variable group and R-group, precision, and stereochemical precision.
 This helps narrow down a large substance answer set to zero in on structures of particular interest.

 If you are searching by drawing a chemical reaction, you can analyze a reaction result set by catalyst, solvent, number of steps, product yield, as well as bibliographic data such as author, journal, year, document type, etc. You can also group reactions by transformation type, and re-sort by frequency.